fiji-hpc/hpc-datastore/doc/DESCRIPTION.md

 The chunk sizes can be [queried anytime from the *DatasetsRegisterService*](FEATURES.md#querying-the-datastore-server) for every dataset.

 ## Multi-resolution
-One ``physical'' image is stored at multiple copies, which are called *resolution levels*.
+One "physical" image is stored at multiple copies, which are called *resolution levels*.
 Typically, there is always a base-level (aka full-resolution) copy and a few smaller (down-scaled, lower-resolution) copies more.
 Together it shall build a resolution pyramid.